Broiler Producers Search for Alternatives to Antibiotics

 Recent ERS research summarizing the use of STAs in broiler chicken production draws on data from a large-scale survey of broiler producers (USDA’s 2006 Agricultural Resource Management Survey).
 Based on responses from over 1,500 producers of broilers for meat, STA use was not ubiquitous—42 percent of producers, representing 44 percent of production, did not use STAs in production in 2006 (this decision is actually made by the integrator that contracts with the farm).

 Producers that did not use STAs relied instead on a portfolio of other practices to prevent disease and promote growth in broilers.
 About 75 percent of these producers had formal Hazard Analysis and Critical Control Point (HACCP) plans, a systematic approach to identify and prevent food safety hazards.
 In comparison, only 43 percent of the farms that used STAs had an HACCP plan in place.
 Producers that did not use STAs relied on different feeding routines than STA users, and their facilities were characterized by more rigorous sanitation practices, improved ventilation for poultry housing, and more extensive testing for pathogens.

 These practices can limit the growth of pathogens and detect their spread early while limiting their resistance to antibiotics.
 Because these practices have been widely adopted on farms in many locations and sizes, they appear to be commercially viable, providing many of the benefits of STA use but without the risks.

-The Transformation of U.S. Livestock Agriculture: Scale, Efficiency, and Risks, by James M. MacDonald and William D. McBride, USDA, Economic Research Service, January 2009
+The Transformation of U.S. Livestock Agriculture: Scale, Efficiency, and Risks, USDA, Economic Research Service, January 2009

 Sub-therapeutic Antibiotics and Productivity in U.S. Hog Production, Review of Agricultural Economics, June 2008, Vol. 30, No. 2, pp. 270-288